How to Choose a Boat Propeller That Won’t Drag You Down

 Rake refers to the degree of slant on the blades.
 They slant to either the front or back of the hub.

 If the blades are raked, or slanted, toward the front, it can help to increase speed.
 Think of it as digging with a shovel.
-It's much easier, and faster, to dig out a spot for your petunias with a curved end than a flat piece of metal, isn't it?
+It's much easier and faster to dig out a spot for your petunias with a curved end than a flat piece of metal, isn't it?

 Here's an example of a prop with a high angle of rake.